 Without detaching from the original elegant simplicity, a shaker kitchen can be modernised, adjusted and allowed to evolve.
-By adding additions to the traditional wood one can elevate your cabinetry to fit in with any décor.
-Using such materials as Chrome or Brass one can give a kitchen a far more progressive design aesthetic, modernising and dressing up a usually traditional style.
+By adding additions to the traditional wood one can elevate their cabinetry to fit in with any décor.
+Using such materials as Chrome or Brass can give a kitchen a far more progressive design aesthetic, modernising and dressing up a usually traditional style.

 Practicality has also been improved with the additions of magic corners, pull out racks and integrated appliances, making for a functional living space experience.

 Soft closing German runners give premium kitchens an edge with a simple yet elegant finishing touch intergraded side by side with the time honoured joinery.